elhoub-hamza/elhoub-hamza/README.md

-# Hi there, I'm Hamza 💞️
+# Hi there, I'm Hamza ELHOUB 💞️

 - 👋, I’m @elhoub-hamza and I'm a student IT methods applied to business management engineer.
 I'm from Morocco  living in Casablanca.
 You can find me on Twitter, or on LinkedIn.